hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

   * Alice discards.
   * Now that all of his other playable cards are played, Bob can blind-play the *Empty Clue* target and successfully plays the blue 3 from slot 1.
   * Now that all of her other playable cards are played, Cathy can blind-play the *Empty Clue* target and successfully plays the red 1 from slot 1.

+### Empty Clue Planning with Stacked Plays

+* When planning an *Empty Clue*, the "right-to-left" rule does not always work if there are one or more players with known playable cards.
+The reason is somewhat complicated - players will assume that an *Empty Clue* is giving a *Stacked Play* to the player that already has playable cards to play.
+* In this situation, instead of planning from right-to-left, you must plan by starting with the player with the most playable cards, and then the player with the second most playable cards, and so forth.
+If there is a tie, then you start with the right-most player.
+* For example, in a 4-player game:
+  * Alice is planning her *Empty Clue*.
+  * Bob has a known red 1 and a known red 2 to play.
+  * Donald has a known blue 1 to play.
+  * Alice would normally plan her line with Donald, Cathy, and then Bob (right-to-left).
+  * However, since players have some known playable cards, this won't work.
+  * Alice instead plans the line with Bob, Donald, and then Cathy.

 ### Empty Clue Misplay Agreement